-Myanmar has reasonably strict labour laws governed by a complex patchwork of old and new legislation, many of which are in the process of being reviewed and updated by the Ministry of Labour and Immigration.
+Myanmar has reasonably strict labour laws governed by a complex patchwork of old and new legislation, many of which are in the process of being reviewed and updated by the Ministry of Labour, Immigration and Population (Ministry).
 The current minimum wage is set at 3,600 Myanmar Kyat (approximately US\$3) per day.
-The Ministry of Labour has been quite strict about implementing their template employment contract for all foreign and local employees.
-Any deviation from the template must grant the employee more generous terms those provided for in the template.
+The Ministry has been quite strict about implementing their template employment contract for all foreign and local employees.
+Any deviation from the template must grant the employee more generous terms than those provided for in the template.